steven-varga/h5cpp-doc/docs/architecture.md

 		}
 	}
 ```
-Detailed CAPI error stack may be unrolled and dumped, muted, unmuted with provided methods:
+The detailed CAPI error stack may be unrolled and dumped, muted, unmuted with the provided methods:

-* `h5::mute`   - saves current HDF5 CAPI error handler to thread local storage and replaces it with NULL handler, getting rid of all error messages produced by CAPI.
+* `h5::mute`   - saves current HDF5 CAPI error handler to thread local storage and replaces it with the `NULL` handler, getting rid of all error messages produced by the CAPI.
 CAVEAT: lean and mean, therefore no nested calls are supported.
-Should you require more sophisticated handler keep reading on.
+Should you require more sophisticated handler keep on reading.
 * `h5::unmute` - restores previously saved error handler, error messages are handled according to previous handler.

 usage: